 Electronic structure codes

-Members of TCM develop and maintain a number of electronic structure codes in aid of their research:
+Members of TCM have been involved in developing a number of electronic structure codes in aid of their research:

 - CASINO, a quantum monte carlo code

 - CASTEP, a leading planewave pseudopotential DFT code

 - OptaDOS, for the calculation of high-quality theoretical DOS